-You must not submit work for assessment which you have already submitted (partially or in full) to fulfil the requirements of another degree course or examination, unless this is specifically provided for in the special regulations for your course.
+You must not submit work for assessment that you have already submitted (partially or in full), either for your current course or for another qualification of this, or any other, university, unless this is specifically provided for in the special regulations for your course.
+Where earlier work by you is citable, ie. it has already been published, you must reference it clearly.
+Identical pieces of work submitted concurrently will also be considered to be autoplagiarism.